 Generating tests

 Don't hand-write locators, pick them.
-The taqwright inspector is a browser-based device viewer that ranks candidate selectors against the live screen, and codegen is the same inspector with recording on, emitting a runnable spec as you drive the app.
+Taqwright codegen is a browser-based device viewer that ranks candidate selectors against the live screen and, with recording on, emits a runnable spec as you drive the app.

-The inspector is a browser-based device viewer + locator picker.
+Codegen is a browser-based device viewer, locator picker, and recorder.
 Run:

 It boots a local server (default port 5274) and opens your browser.
-From the inspector you can:
+From codegen you can:

-- Connect to a device: local Appium (the inspector will spawn Appium if nothing is listening) or a cloud provider (BrowserStack, LambdaTest).
+- Connect to a device: local Appium (codegen will spawn Appium if nothing is listening) or a cloud provider (BrowserStack, LambdaTest).

 - Pick a locator: tap any element on the live screen.
-The inspector verifies multiple candidate locators against the device and ranks them by uniqueness and stability.
+Codegen verifies multiple candidate locators against the device and ranks them by uniqueness and stability.
 Non-unique candidates get auto-suffixed with

 .nth(i)so you always get a unique selector. - Drive the device: click, double-tap, long press, fill, swipe, scroll, pinch, drag, hardware buttons, check/uncheck, focus/blur, press, selectOption.